accelazh/accelazh.github.io/_posts/2015-10-14-Play-With-Kubernetes-On-CentOS-7.md

 ---
 layout: post
-title: "Play with Kubernetes on CentOS 7" tagline : "Summarizing Production Server Failure Modes"
+title: "Play with Kubernetes on CentOS 7" tagline : "Play with Kubernetes on CentOS 7"
-description: "Summarizing Production Server Failure Modes"
+description: "Play with Kubernetes on CentOS 7"
 category: "kubernetes"
 tags: [kubernetes, container, paas]
 ---